joshhaug/joshhaug.github.io/about.md

 title: About
 ---

-## Website Info
+## What Is This?

-I wrote a [blog post](about-this-site.html) about how I made this site.
-I host this site on GitHub.
+This website is about beekeeping and computer science.
+If you're curious about this website's technical details, you can [read this post](about-this-site.html).

 ## Who Made This?